Utility functions#

 numpy.ndarray, shape(valid_vtx_cnt * 3, valid_vtx_cnt)

-- src_rec.utils.get_eigenbasis(vortex_normals, valid_vert, cluster_grp, cluster_indices, mri_to_meg_trans, double_precision=40)#
+- src_rec.utils.get_eigenbasis(vortex_normals, valid_vert, cluster_grp, cluster_indices, mri_to_meeg_trans, double_precision=40)#

-Calculates an orthonormal basis of eigenvector/values for each supporting/valid point.
+Calculate an orthonormal basis of eigenvector/values for each supporting/valid point.

 - Parameters: